sunzhida/COMP4461_2017Fall_Lab3/README.md

 # Robot Programming
-> Lab materials for how to program with Pepper.<br>
+> Lab materials for how to program with Pepper by Choregraphe.<br>
 > Venue: Room 4221, Teaching Lab 1, Academic Building.<br>
 > Date: Nov.
 3 & 10, 2017